MarkPinsker/23-Conjecture/README.md

 ## How does it work

-The program splits into four main parts, the first three set up arrays which are used to optimise the fourth part which loops through values of n and finds candidate values of x and y.
+The program splits into four main parts, the first three precalculates arrays which are used to optimise the fourth part which loops through values of n and finds candidate values of x and y.

 ### Calculate all values which can not be written as \$y^2 + z^3 +w^3$
 See [OEIS A022557](https://oeis.org/A022557)